Winter Wonder Deals! ⛄️❄️

 Furthermore, the use of aromatase inhibitors for breast cancer treatment, anti-seizure drugs like phenobarbital and phenytoin (Dilantin), or even selective serotonin reuptake inhibitors, proton pump inhibitors, or methotrexate, increases the risk of bone disease.

-The food items that you definitely need to include in your diet for strengthening your bone are as follows:
+The food items that you need to include in your diet for strengthening your bone are as follows:

 Our bones require magnesium to keep calcium and phosphorous because our bones and teeth contain about 85 percent of the phosphorus in our bodies.
 Nuts are an excellent provider of these two nutrients.
 As a result, instead of snacking on junk food, eat them.